facebook/create-react-app/docusaurus/docs/integrating-with-an-api-backend.md

 ## API Platform (PHP and Symfony)

 [API Platform](https://api-platform.com) is a framework designed to build API-driven projects.
-It allows creating hypermedia and GraphQL APIs in minutes.
+It allows creating hypermedia and GraphQL APIs in minuteszz.
 It is shipped with an official Progressive Web App generator as well as a dynamic administration interface, both built for Create React App.
 Check out [this tutorial](https://api-platform.com/docs/distribution).